YuraAAA/android-develop-utils/readme.md

 }).execute();
 ```

-By default result analyzer not accept null as result.
+Result analyzer do not accept null as result by default.
 But this behavior can be changed:
 ```
 public class SaveUserInDBJob extends CommonAsyncTask<Void> {